 These missing operator worksheets for addition and subtraction are great for helping students learn fact families and for differentiating between addition and subtraction.
 They are a great supporting resources when addition and subtraction facts are introduced in 1st grade, 2nd grade or 3rd grade.

 Put your fingers away, boys and girls!
 If you are learning multiplication and division fact families, you need to memorize the facts, but if you don't even know where to start just understanding which result makes sense can be a good step.
 These missing operator worksheets for multiplication and division build basic number sense and will get you on the way multiplying and dividing like a professional.

 16 Missing Operations Worksheets

-If you have mastered the addition and subtraction, as well as the mutliplication and division worksheets in the section above, these worksheets will put all of your missing operations skills to the test.
+If you have mastered the addition and subtraction worksheets, as well as the mutliplication and division worksheets in the sections above, these worksheets will put all of your missing operations skills to the test.
 Some times operations such as addition and multiplication can be confused as these problems both produce results that increase.
 Similarly subtraction and division are both decreasing operations.
 The missing operation worksheets here combine all four math operations.

 Missing Operation Worksheets, Fact Families and Math Fact Mastery

 If you are learning math facts, especially if you are using fact families, these mixed missing operation worksheets are a powerful tool for developing number sense as well as an intuition about which operation is important to solve various problems.
 This skill can be an especially important one when solving word problems and it can help get beyond rote memorization and into more concrete mental models of numbers.